ycarowr/UiCard/README.md

 9. Position or pivot of the Hand: move it up and down;
 10. Drop Zone's positions: move them up and down;
 11. Disabled card Transparency (alpha): how much a disabled card "fades".
-12. Motions speeds: scale, movement and rotation.
+12. Motion speed: scale, movement and rotation.

 Thank you, any feedback is appreciated.